zedparsa/Flowsense-ids/README.md

 ---

 #### 2) Read CSV
-This block loads the Wireshark-exported CSV into a DataFrame and validates that a usable dataset exists.
+This block is the ingestion gate that converts the exported file into a structured table (a DataFrame).
+Everything downstream assumes the table exists and contains rows (packets) and columns (fields), so this stage validates that assumption first.

 ```python
     try: